How to Become a Play Therapist

 - Gain feelings of thriving, support and connection

-If you are a mental health professional looking to expand your practice to include play therapy and are wondering how to become a certified play therapist, we hope that you will consider the training workshops or yearly retreat offered at The Academy of Play Therapy Training.
-Our instructors are certified and approved by the Association for Play Therapy as Registered Play Therapist, Supervisors.
-For more information or to inquire about our workshops, please send us an email at firstname.lastname@example.org or email@example.com.
+If you are a mental health professional looking to expand your practice to include play therapy and are wondering how to become a Registered Play Therapist, we hope that you will consider the training workshops or yearly retreat offered by Mary Ruth Cross at The Academy of Play Therapy Training.
+Mary Ruth Cross is approved by the Association for Play Therapy as a Registered Play Therapist-Supervisor.
+For more information or to inquire about our workshops, please send us an email at email@example.com or firstname.lastname@example.org.
 We look forward to hearing from you.